Home

 E&N Railroad Trestle built in 1911, Cameron Lake.

 In 1998 the Public Access Resolution Committee petitioned to obtain "Block 1380," to turn Mount Arrowsmith into a wilderness park.
 The BC Park Legacy Project of 1998 established recommendations for the management and protection of BC Parks, in large part to preserve the wilderness values that are the nature inheritance of future generations (right).
 The report was never implemented.
-Another citizen generated initiatve is the Arrowsmith Parks and Land-Use Council, formed in 2009 with the goal of ending logging in the Cathedral Grove ecosystem.
+Another citizen generated initiatve is the Arrowsmith Parks and Land Use Council, formed in 2009 with the goal of ending logging in the Cathedral Grove ecosystem.

 Another proposal is the creation of a "I-Treasure" communication hub in collaboration with the Mount Arrowsmith and Clayoquot Sound Biosphere communities as well as with First Nations.
 Cathedral Grove has huge potential as a site for nature tourism and for educating people about ancient forests and their destruction by industrial logging.
 One remarkable relic of the lumbering era on the West Coast is the Cameron Lake Trestle, built in 1911 of old growth cedar (left), today surrounded by second growth forests.

-Cameron Lake, 2008.
+Boy fishing at Cameron Lake, 2008.

 Totem pole and BC Legislature, 2006.